 But wait, there's more!
 A costumed minion and a couple of assistants get their groove on with guests at a post-show dance party to the tune of "Boogie Fever."
 Then it's off to retail (naturally) as the re-acclimated humans are directed into the Super Silly Stuff store.

-As someone who has avidly followed theme parks for some time, it's fascinating to see the evolution of motion simulation attractions that have progressed through Universal's soundstage.
+As someone who has avidly followed theme parks for some time, it's fascinating to see the evolution of motion simulation attractions that have progressed through the Florida park's soundstage.
 The original Hanna-Barbera ride was among the first major simulator attractions at a theme park.
 (Disneyland's Star Tours preceded it by about a year.)
 At the time, the pioneering attraction was a revelation.
 With all of the advances however, Despicable Me takes the promise of virtual reality and nudges it that much closer to reality.
 Like me, when you are soaring down an enormous slide and facing a crash landing onto a giant cactus, I'm sure you would want all the reality, despicable or otherwise, you could get.

 As is common in the travel industry, the writer was provided with complimentary services for review purposes.
 While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.